neuroverse-fm/neuropilot/README.md

 ### Send File As Context

 Sends the entire current file as context to Neuro, along with the file name and configured language.

+## Actions

+Neuro has access to the following actions.
+Tasks that Neuro can run are registered as additional actions.
+Neuro can only run one task at a time.

+### `get_files`

+*Requires permission to open file.*
+Gets a list of files in the workspace.
+The files are returned as paths relative to the workspace root.

+### `open_file`

+*Requires permission to open file.*
+Opens a file inside the workspace (or focuses it if it is already open) and sends its contents to Neuro.

+### `find_in_workspace`

+*Requires permission to open file.*
+Searches all files in the workspace for the given text, and returns a list of files that contain that text with a line and character number.

+### `place_cursor`

+*Requires permission to edit file.*
+Places the cursor at the specified line and character (zero-based).

+### `get_cursor`

+*Requires permission to edit file.*
+Returns the current cursor position, as well as the lines before and after the cursor.
+The number of lines returned can be controlled with the settings `neuropilot.beforeContext` and `neuropilot.afterContext`.

+### `insert_text`

+*Requires permission to edit file.*
+Inserts text at the current cursor position and places the cursor after the inserted text.

+### `replace_text`

+*Requires permission to edit file.*
+Replaces the first occurence of the specified text with new text and places the cursor after the inserted text.

+### `delete_text`

+*Requires permission to edit file.*
+Deletes the first occurence of the specified text and places the cursor where the text was.

+### `place_cursor_at_text`

+*Requires permission to edit file.*
+Places the cursor before or after the first occurence of the specified text.

+### `create_file`

+*Requires permission to create.*
+Creates a new file in the workspace.
+If *permission to open file* is given, the file is immediately opened.
+The file name cannot start with a dot, and cannot be created in a folder that starts with a dot.

+### `create_folder`

+*Requires permission to create.*
+Creates a new folder in the workspace.
+A folder starting with a dot cannot be created this way.

+### `rename_file_or_folder`

+*Requires permission to rename.*
+Renames a file or folder in the workspace.
+This cannot rename to or from a name starting with a dot, or within a folder that starts with a dot.

+### `delete_file_or_folder`

+*Requires permission to delete.*
+Deletes a file or folder in the workspace.
+This cannot delete anything starting with a dot, or inside a folder starting with a dot.

+### `terminate_task`

+*Requires permission to run tasks.*
+Terminates the currently running task that was started using a task action.

 ## Further Info